FarmBot-Docs/farmbot-genesis/v1.5/Extras/bom/fasteners-and-hardware.md

 ![Eccentric `.jpg](_images/Eccentric_.jpg)

 # Standoffs
-These M/F standoffs are used to offset the electronics boards from the electronics box mounting bosses.
-As of the v1.4 release, they come pre-assembled in the electronics box.
+These M/F standoffs are used to offset the Raspberry Pi from the electronics box mounting bosses.
+They come pre-assembled in the electronics box.

 {%
 include callout.html